beve-org/beve/README.md

 ## Type Header

 The type of every value is defined within a single byte.
+Any unspecified bits must be set to zero.

 > Wherever all caps `HEADER` is used, it describes this single byte type header.